-If the original applicant did not list their residence or principal place of business in a UPC participating Member State on the European Patent Register, or no voluntary indication is made when filing the request for a Unitary Patent, German law will apply with regard to the UP as an object of property.
+If the original applicant did not list their residence or principal place of business in a UPC participating Member State on the European Patent Register, and if no voluntary indication is made when filing the request for a Unitary Patent, German law will apply with regard to the UP as an object of property.
+Where the relevant national law specifies limitations to the protection afforded by a national patent it is possible these may apply to the resulting Unitary Patent.